Everything you need to get started with Badger

 callback can be set to nil

-, and the method will return after all the writes
+, and the method returns after all the writes have

 method